cdapio/cdap/cdap-docs/examples-manual/source/examples/fileset.rst

     :language: java
     :lines: 58-62

-Both methods of this Service have two arguments: the name of the FileSet and the relative path within that FileSet.
+Both methods of this service have two arguments: the name of the FileSet and the relative path within that FileSet.
 For example, the ``read`` method returns the contents of the requested file for a GET request:

 .. literalinclude:: /../../../cdap-examples/FileSetExample/src/main/java/co/cask/cdap/examples/fileset/FileSetService.java